brianmacarthur/brianmacarthur.github.io/about.md

 permalink: /about/
 ---

+My hope is that this GitHub Pages site will one day be home to a library of my musings.
+This page, on the other hand, is not about what I think.
+It's just about me.
+It's also under construction as I adapt [Dirk Fabisch's excellent mediator theme](https://github.com/dirkfabisch/mediator) for [Jekyll](http://jekyllrb.com/) to my own purposes.

 I am employed as an obstetrician but enjoy programming in my spare time.
 There are many other hobbies that I'm sure I would find satisfying, but I appreciate that this one in particular has such a minimal equipment requirement.
 My workshop can be as simple as a notebook and a pen and is never more complicated than a home office.

 I was raised in rural Oregon with 2 older brothers by a saint of a mother.
 We were poor then but loved.
 And though I haven't experienced poverty in years, my experiences with it as a boy continue to leave a not entirely negative imprint on my life as a man.